Create a pfSense Firewall for Our Proxmox Lab

 At the beginning of the guide, when we first installed Proxmox, we setup some Open vSwitch bridges and defined some VLANs on the vmbr1 bridge.
 In order for VLANs to function, both the switch and the router need to be aware of the VLANs.

-You can read more about VLANs here:
+You can read more about VLANs here if you'd like:

 How Do VLANs Work?
 Exploring the 802.1q Protocol